theArjun/ead-notes/notes/development-process-management/continuous-integration.md

     - Stop waiting to find out if your code's going to work.
     - Reduce integration problems.
     - Reduce the risk of bugs.
-3. Making continous integration works, we need:
+3. Making continuous integration works, we need:
     - Source code repository
     - A check-in process
     - An automated build process